Naitreey/notes-and-knowledge/cs/javascript/language.rst

 - inheritance.

   * to inherit a parent class, use ``extends`` keyword.
-All of class-declared classes, function-declared classes, and builtin classes can be extended this way.
+Class-declared classes, function-declared classes, and builtin classes can all be extended this way.

   * Use ``super`` keyword to access data properties and methods at higher prototype chain.
 In constructor method, use ``super(<args>)`` to call